ryanemmans/reading-notes/code201/class-14.md

 Transitions - you can alter appearance and behavior of an element whenever a state change occurs

 - When it is hovered over, focused on, active, or targeted.
-- Change from one state to another

 Animations - allow appearance and behavior of an element to be altered in multiple keyframes

-- Set multiple points of transitionupon different keyframes

 ## Transitions